siddhant54425/siddhant54425/README.md

 - 👋 Hi, I’m @siddhant54425
 - 👀 I’m interested in learning something new in a fun way
-- 🌱 I’m currently learning Java & Javascript
+- 🌱 I’m currently learning Python & Javascript
 - 💞️ I’m looking to collaborate on some project
 - 📫 How to reach me ...